-At 30 June 2024, unitholder funds were classified as equity as they satisfied all of the criteria under AASB 132.
+At 30 June 2024, unitholder funds have not been classified as equity as they did not satisfy all of the criteria under AASB 132.

 Use of estimates

 The Trusts may hold financial instruments for which quoted market prices are readily available.
 The Trusts may also hold certain financial instruments, for example over-the-counter derivatives or unquoted securities, that are fair valued using valuation techniques.
 Where valuation techniques (for example, pricing models) are used to determine fair values, they are validated and periodically reviewed by experienced personnel of the Responsible Entity, independent of the area that created them.